 Before we go to the working of CNN's let's cover the basics such as what is an image and how is it represented.
 An RGB image is nothing but a matrix of pixel values having three planes whereas a grayscale image is the same but it has a single plane.
 Take a look at this image to understand more.

-For simplicity, consider grayscale images to understand how CNNs work.
+For simplicity, let's stick with grayscale images as we try to understand how CNNs work.